Our mission is to develop innovative epidemiological methods to study the impact of environmental stressors on human health.

 Standard methods for meta-analysis are limited to pooling associations represented by a single effect size estimated from a set of independent studies.
 However, this setting can be too restrictive for modern meta-analytical applications.

-We first contributed to developing multivariate meta-analytical methods for pooling multiparameter estimates representing complex associations.
+The EHM-Lab has first contributed to developing multivariate meta-analytical methods for pooling multiparameter estimates representing complex associations.
 We then developed a general framework for meta-analysis based on linear mixed-effects models that includes, as special cases, multivariate, network, multilevel, dose-response, and longitudinal meta-analysis and meta-regression.
-This meta-analytical development has been applied in extended two-stage designs for environmental epidemiology.
+Applications of these meta-analytical developments have been described in a tutorial on extended two-stage designs for environmental epidemiology.
 The methodology has been implemented in the R packages mvmeta and mixmeta.

 - Study Designs